vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 This can be implemented via two separate routes marked with ``@jwt_required()`` and ``@jwt_required(refresh=True)`` to revoke access and refresh tokens, respectively.
 However, it is more convenient to provide a single endpoint where the frontend can send a DELETE for each token.
-Thee following is an example:
+The following is an example:

 .. code-block:: python